 In 2017, he was the opening day right fielder for the Yankees and drove in the team's first run of the year with a double off Chris Archer of the Tampa Bay Rays in the 2nd inning on April 2nd.
 It was the start of an excellent month during which he hit .303, scored 23 runs, hit 10 home runs and collected 20 RBIs, helping his team to finish April in first place in the AL East.
 He was rewarded by being named the American League's Rookie of the Month.
 The turnover in the calendar did not slow him down at all, as on May 3rd, he hit his 13th homer of the year against Marcus Stroman of the Toronto Blue Jays to take over the major league lead in the category.
 It was another monstrous drive, as most of his long balls had been, but he did not only hit homers: his 7th-inning single off Joe Biagini started the game-winning rally as he came to score on Chris Carter's single before two more runs in the inning gave the Yankees an 8-6 win.
 He hit his first career grand slam on May 28th off Andrew Triggs in a 9-5 win over the Oakland Athletics.
 During that homestand, the Yankees had capitalized on his growing popularity by creating the "Judge's Chambers" at New Yankee Stadium, a special seating area in the bleachers where fans would don judge's robes and rise in unison every time he stepped up to the plate, in anticipation of the slugger sending a long ball there.
 The grand slam was his 16th homer of the year, giving a share of the major league lead with Mike Trout.
 He repeated as Rookie of the Month in May when he batted .347 with 17 runs scored and as many RBIs, in addition to 7 homers.
 On June 11th, he hit a 495-foot blast, the longest homer in the majors that season, as part of two-homer performance against the Baltimore Orioles in a 14-3 win.
 At the end of the game, he was leading the AL in all three triple crown categories with 21 homers, 47 RBIs and a .344 average.
 He made it 3 for 3 with Rookie of the Month awards in June, and also added the AL Player of the Month honors for the first time, after hitting .324 with 10 homers and 25 RBIs, also scoring 30 runs.
 Even though he was a rookie and a virtual unknown before the start of the year, his tremendous first three months resulted in his being voted to a starting spot in the AL's outfield for the 2017 All-Star Game; he received more votes than any other American League player too.
 On July 5th, he tied the Yankees rookie record for home runs, held by Joe DiMaggio, by hitting number 29 in a loss to the Blue Jays.
 Number 30 came two days later, on July 7th, in the 82nd game of the season.
 He was also selected to take part in the Home Run Derby, held on July 10th, and put up another amazing display, hitting a total of 47 homers, including four that traveled over 500 feet, to defeat Miguel Sano in the finals.

 After his star turn at his first All-Star Game, Judge found the going rougher in his first few games after the break.
 He started off the second half 1-for-21, also having a sure homer taken away when the Boston Red Sox's Jackie Bradley Jr. reached into the stands in the centerfield triangle at Fenway Park to deny him.
 On August 3rd, he was hitting just .164 with 4 homers, 9 RBIs but 29 strikeouts since the All-Star Game, prompting manager Joe Girardi to bench him for a spell.
 The Yankees' offense had gone stone cold as soon as he stopped being its main engine, and Girardi realized the rookie needed a bit of a mental break at that point.
 During that slump, he was passed by Giancarlo Stanton for the major league home run lead.
 On August 16th, he set a new AL record by striking in his 33rd straight game, yet he also hit a huge home run that traveled an estimated 457 feet up to the third deck at Citi Field in a 5-3 win over the New York Mets.
 Stanton was running away with the major league home run lead, but Judge still led the AL. On August 19th, his strikeout streak reached 36 games, giving him a share of the major league record, held by Adam Dunn.
 He claimed the record for himself the next day and the streak ended on August 22nd, when he went 1 for 1 with 3 walks before being replaced by Jacoby Ellsbury in the 7th inning with New York holding a lead of 11-1 over the Detroit Tigers.
 It was clear that Girardi saw an opportunity to put and end to the distraction the streak was causing and jumped on it.
 He began to show some new life in his bat in September, and on September 10th, a two-homer game against the Texas Rangers gave him 41 for the season, making him only the second rookie ever to top 40 homers, after Mark McGwire in 1987.
 He had another great game on September 14th, confirming that whatever had been ailing him in mid-season was now in the past.
 Facing the Orioles, he homered twice - both tape-measure shots - and drive in 6 runs in a 13-5 win as the Yanks consolidated their hold on a wild card slot while breathing down the necks of the first-place Red Sox.
 The second of the long balls was his 27th at New Yankee Stadium that season, breaking the record set by Curtis Granderson in 2012.
 On September 25th, he broke McGwire's mark for most homers by a rookie when he hit #49 and 50 in an 11-3 win over the Kansas City Royals.
 It was his second consecutive two-homer game.
 He finished the season with 52 homers, but his record for most by a rookie lasted just two years, as he was passed by Pete Alonso in 2019.
 He was named the AL's Rookie of the Month for the fourth time, and its Player of the Month for the first time in September after hitting .311 with 15 homers, 29 runs and 31 RBIs.
+He finished the season with 127 walks and 208 strikeouts, both rookie records.
 After the season, he was voted unanimously as the winner of the 2017 American League Rookie of the Year Award and finished second to José Altuve in the voting for the MVP Award.
 He underwent shoulder surgery after the season for removal of loose cartilage, although this was ot expected to have any negative impact on his future performance.